noorfizanjauraid-ux/Spatial-Distribution-of-Rural-Infrastructure-in-Sarawak/README.md

 #

-# Professional symbology and map layout design
+# Cartographic design

 #

-# Research-oriented documentation and workflow structuring
+# Research-oriented documentation

 #

-# This repository forms part of my GIS portfolio and supports my application for a Graduate Research Assistant (GRA) role in geospatial or development-focused research.
+# This repository is part of a broader GIS portfolio developed to showcase academic-grade spatial analysis skills, aligning with expectations for Graduate Research Assistant (GRA) positions.

 #